ruby2js/ruby2js/README.md

     * maps `str.matchAll(pattern).forEach {}` to
       `while (match = pattern.exec(str)) {}`

-    Note pattern must be a simple variable with a value of a regular expression with the 'g' flag set at runtime.
+    Note `pattern` must be a simple variable with a value of a regular expression with the `g` flag set at runtime.

 [Wunderbar](https://github.com/rubys/wunderbar) includes additional demos: